-The doctor will listen for characteristic clicking upon movement.
-They will look for the signature bent finger.
-The doctor may also observe you opening and closing your hand.
+Your doctor will listen for characteristic clicking upon movement.
+They’ll look for a bent finger.
+They may also observe you opening and closing your hand.
 Diagnosis will not typically require an X-ray or further imaging testing.

 Treatments depend on the severity of the symptoms.
 At-home treatments include: